This vegan raw blueberry cheesecake recipe is easy to make with only nourishing ingredients, refined-sugar-free, gluten-free, and paleo!

 - Shake/tap the pan to spread the cheesecake batter and remove any air bubbles.

 - Freeze 20 minutes while you are making the vanilla layer.

 Vanilla cheesecake layer

 - In a blender, add soaked drained cashews, coconut milk, lemon juice, maple syrup, vanilla, and melted coconut oil.

 - Remove cake pan from the freezer and spread the vanilla cheesecake layer on top.
 Use the back of a tablespoon to spread the layer evenly.

 - Bring the cake pan in the freezer again for 30-40 minutes or until the layers are set but still soft.
-If you freeze it too long that is ok, simply keep the cheesecake out of the fridge 10 minutes before slicing until it reach a smooth cheesecake texture.
+If you freeze it too long that is OK, simply keep the cheesecake out of the fridge 10 minutes before slicing until it reaches a smooth cheesecake texture.

 - Decorate with fresh blueberries on top and serve with a drizzle of blueberry syrup.

-- You can freeze the whole cheesecake in a airtight cake box and defrost in the fridge the day before serving.
+- You can freeze the whole cheesecake in an airtight cake box and defrost it in the fridge the day before serving.

-- Store in the fridge up to 4 days in an airtight container
+- Store in the fridge for up to 4 days in an airtight container.